-No Obligation under Conditio n Findings 451 453 454 455 Code participants must use reasonable endeavours to ensure that they can send and receive a notice by post, facsimile and electronic communication and must notify the network operator of a telephone number for voice communication in connection with the Code.
-Electricity Metering Code Clause 7.2(1) Through discussion with the Operations and Maintenance Manager, MSF and consideration of MSF and Risen Energy's business practices we determined that: MSF maintains postal, electronic, facsimile and voice communication channels commensurate with the expectations of a business MSF's Network Operating Protocol with Western Power forms the basis for of the operating arrangements between MSF and Western Power, including a telephone number for voice communication in connection with metering arrangements.
-Priority 5 Controls rating: N/P Compliance rating: 1 communication in connection with metering arrangements.
-453 • • We observed that through the process of drafting and approving the Network Operating Protocol between MSF and Western Power, MSF had satisfied the requirement of notifying Western Power of its contact details within 3 business days of Western Power's formal request.
-Priority 4 Controls rating: N/P Compliance rating: 1 454 · · We observed that since the Network Operating Protocol was established, there had been no change to MFS's contact details.
-Therefore, this obligation was not relevant to MSF's activities during the audit period.
-Priority 4 Controls rating: N/P Compliance rating: N/R 455 permit the disclosure of, connection with the Code vided to it under or in uce confidential As a result of the nature of MSF's operations, there is no instance where MSF would be aware of any confidential information in connection with the Metering Code, which must not be disclosed.
-Priority 4 Controls rating: N/P Compliance rating: 1 456 A Code participant must disclose or permit the disclosure of confidential information that is required to be disclosed by the Code.
-Electricity Metering Code Clause 7.6(1) We observed that, during the audit period, MSF was not required to disclose confidential information under a provision of the Metering Code.
-Therefore, this obligation was not relevant to MSF's activities during the audit period.
-Priority 4 Controls rating: N/P Compliance rating: N/R 457 8.2(3)) representatives of after a notice given by a di ten any Code participants the disputing parties must meet sputing party to the other doute by negotiations in good Clause 8.1(1) within 5 business days isputing parties and Obligations 457 to 461 For the purposes of the Metering Code 'disputes' refers to metering disputes between MSF as a Code Participant, a retailer, another generator, the network operator (Western Power), a user or the AEMO.
-The Operations and Maintenance Manager, MSF confirmed that MSF had not entered into a Priority 5 Controls rating: N/P Compliance rating: N/R metering disputes with Western Power or any other Code Participant.
+No Obligation under Conditio n Findings 451 Code participants must use reasonable endeavours to ensure that they can send and receive a notice by post, facsimile and electronic communication and must notify the network operator of a telephone number for voice communication in connection with the Code.
+Electricity Metering Code Clause 7.2(1) Through discussion with the Operations and Maintenance Manager, Risen and consideration of MPC and SUN Energy's business practices we determined that: MPC maintains postal, electronic, facsimile and voice communication channels commensurate with the expectations of a business MPC's Network Operating Protocol with Western Power forms the basis for of the operating arrangements between MPC and Western Power, including a telephone number for voice Priority 5 Controls rating: N/P Compliance rating: 1 communication in connection with metering arrangements.
+453 We observed that through the Network Operating Protocol between MPC and Western Power, MPC had satisfied the requirement of notifying Western Power of its contact details within 3 business days of Western Power's formal request.
+Priority 4 Controls rating: N/P Compliance rating: 1 454 - The Asset Manager, RES Group confirmed that during the audit period: MPC's contact details (for Western Power to communicate with MPC) have not changed, and MPC was not requested by Western Power to provide notification of its contact details.
+Therefore, this obligation was not relevant to MPC's activities during the audit period.
+Priority 4 Controls rating: N/P Compliance rating: N/R 455 455 A Code participant must subject to subclauses 5.17A and 7.6 not disclose, or permit the disclosure of, confidential information provided to it under or in connection with the Code and may only use or reproduce confidential information for the purpose for which it was disclosed or another purpose contemplated by the Code.
+Electricity Metering Code Clause 7.5 vided to it under or in luce confidential The Asset Manager, RES Group confirmed that, as a result of the nature of MPC's operations, there was no instances where: MPC was aware of any confidential information, which would be required not to be disclosed in connection with the Metering Code MPC was required to disclose confidential information under a provision of the Metering Code.
+Priority 4 Controls rating: N/P Compliance rating: 1 456 isclose or permit the disclos Ind to be disclosed by the Co Clause 7.6(1) We observed that, during the audit period, MPC was not required to disclose confidential information under a provision of the Metering Code.
+Therefore, this obligation was not relevant to MPC's activities during the audit period.
+Priority 4 Controls rating: N/P Compliance rating: N/R 457 8.2(3)) representatives of a after a notice given by a di een any Code participants the disputing parties must meet sputing party to the other of pute by negotiations in good Clause 8.1(1) t within 5 business days disputing parties and Obligations 457 to 461 For the purposes of the Metering Code 'disputes' refers to metering disputes between MPC as a Code Participant, a retailer, another generator, the network operator (Western Power), a user or the AEMO.
+The Asset Manager, RES Group confirmed that MPC had not entered into any metering disputes Priority 5 Controls rating: N/P Compliance rating: N/R with Western Power or any other Code Participant during the audit period.